Redesigning Good Creator Co

 Deep Dive?

-Good Creator Co’s platform was built to help brands discover and evaluate creators using large-scale influencer and audience data.
+Good Creator Co’s platform was designed to help brands discover and evaluate creators using large-scale influencer and audience data.

-The challenge wasn’t access to data — it was making confident decisions from it.
+The challenge wasn’t access to data — it was enabling users to make confident decisions from it.

 UX Challenges